DANS-KNAW/dans-datastation-architecture/docs/deposit-directory.md

 `<deposit files>`
 -----------------
 The deposit files are one or more files or directories.
-Typically, it will be one directory, a [bag]{:target=_blank}, and more specifically, one conforming to the [DANS BagIt Profile v1]{:target=_blank}.
+Typically, it will be one directory, a [bag]{:target=_blank}, and more specifically, one conforming to the [DANS BagIt Profile]{:target=_blank}.
 However, applications have different requirements with respect to the contents and lay-out of the deposit.

 `deposit.properties`